PreMODIT

 auto_trange=[400.0, 1500.0])

-This means that 1% accuracy is guaranteed between 400 - 1500 K. Note that config.update(“jax_enable_x64”) enforces JAX to use 64 bit; see the next section.
+This means that 1% accuracy is guaranteed between 400 - 1500 K. Note that config.update(“jax_enable_x64”) enforces JAX to use 64 bit; see the next section (but you can also use 32 bit, see below).
 If you are more familiar with PreMODIT’s algorithm, you can specify the parameters directly using the manual_params option.

 nu_grid=nus,